 To disconnect an unpowered external device, stop the device, and then disconnect it from the computer.
 To disconnect a powered external device, turn off the device, disconnect it from the computer, and then unplug the AC power cord.

-Inserting and removing digital storage cards
+Inserting and removing a digital storage card

 To insert a digital storage card: